-Project Sparrow Coordinated the transition of all Amazon products (ASINs) from a PTC-based system to a more-granular, proprietary tax classification model.
+Project Sparrow Coordinating the transition of new and existing Amazon marketplaces to a modern, more-compliant tax classification workflow.

 Tax Data Analyst - Amazon Tax Engine, Amazon.comWork within Amazon's growing Tax Engine, focused primarily on the third-party vendor sales taxability and ongoing efforts to remain compliant with sales tax legislation resulting from South Dakota v.
 Wayfair, Inc.